StevenBlack/hosts/alternates/fakenews-gambling-porn-social/readme.md

 `--skipstatichosts`, or `-s`: `false` (default) or `true`, omit the standard section at the top, containing lines like `127.0.0.1 localhost`.
 This is useful for configuring proximate DNS services on the local network.

+`--compress`, or `-c`: `false` (default) or `true`, *Compress* the hosts file ignoring non-necessary lines (empty lines and comments) and putting multiple domains in each line.
+Reducing the number of lines of the hosts file improves the performances under Windows (with DNS Client service enabled).

 ## How do I control which sources are unified?